jackyzha0/quartz/content/notes/18-context.md

 	- Include the context factors to which a system can adapt.
 	- Context targets address the question “What is adapted”?

+> [!INFO] sources: based on one thing we make a change
+> controller: how do we make the change
+> target: what do we change

 - Context Sources:
 	- Current location